cloudfoundry/postgres-release/README.md

 ### Considerations before deploying

 1. A copy of the database is made for the upgrade, you may need to adjust the persistent disk capacity of the postgres job.
+    - For major upgrades the copy is always created
+    - For minor upgrades the copy is created unless the `databases.skip_data_copy_in_minor` is set to `true`.
 1. The upgrade happens as part of the pre-start and its duration may vary basing on your env.
     - In case of a PostgreSQL minor upgrade a simple copy of the old data directory is made.
     - In case of a PostgreSQL major upgrade the `pg_upgrade` utility is used.